MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-disable-mitigation

-Thie extension adds `mitigations=off` to SteamOS' boot config.
+This extension adds `mitigations=off` to SteamOS' boot config.
 It is debatable whether this improves performance, so treat this extension with caution.
 This also *definitely* makes your installation less secure.

 I recommend only using this extension if you understand spectre-like vulnerabilities and can perform your own risk and threat assessment.